Loading...

 3. Ephemeral Execution (xGhost)

-Algorithm exists in memory for <5ms per execution, not the entire session.
+Algorithm exists in memory for milliseconds per execution, not the entire session.
 Reconstructed fresh from shares before each call, executed immediately, then purged.
 Share 2 cached in memory only (24h default epoch).
 No persistent algorithm instance.
 10,000× harder to steal than session-persistent code.

 Ephemeral execution flow (actual implementation)